 Under EU law, EEA citizens have special rights, in particular the right to freedom of movement.
 This means that all EEA citizens and their family members are allowed to move and reside freely in the territory of the member states.
 However, a Member State may well deny a person these special rights if it considers that an EEA citizen poses a threat to public safety and public policy.

-The client, a Polish citizen, entered the UK in 2006 hoping to improve the quality of life.
+The client, a Polish citizen, whose client?
+You must refer to the legal case and case citation entered the UK in 2006 hoping to improve the quality of life.
 All the time he lived in the country, he was constantly employed, and in March 2015 he received a permanent residence permit.
 His family also moved to the United Kingdom.
 Moreover, here he met his wife and in 2016 the couple had a child.
 However, in July 2018, a deportation order was issued for client.
 The reason for the deportation order was a threat to public policy.
 In the past, the client has had a couple of episodes of traffic violations and, as a result, a short prison sentence.
 Also, the man was involved in the storage of military weapons.

-The secretary of state concluded that the client posed a real, relevant and sufficiently serious threat to the fundamental interests of society, and that there was a risk of relapse.
+The Ssecretary of Sstate concluded that the client posed a real, relevant and sufficiently serious threat to the fundamental interests of society, and that there was a risk of relapse.
 The decision did not take into account either the presence of positive feedback about the client from his supervisor, or the fact of the rehabilitation program.
 Also, the Secretary of State did not consider that the client had lived in the UK for 12 years and that he was doomed to become homeless after returning to Poland.
 Sterling Law assisted the client in appealing the deportation order to the Supreme Tribunal.
 It has been stated that a man is entitled to a higher status of protection against deportation under the EU Directive.
 The deportation order was successfully annulled.
 The case set an important precedent for subsequent deportation cases of previously convicted EEA citizens.
+Is this only case to be considered?
+What was the legal base for the decision?

 2.6.2 The Court Grants under Article 8 ECHR

-The Ukrainian citizen was denied asylum, but the court upheld his appeal under Article 8, which protects the right to private and family life.
+* see above point The Ukrainian citizen was denied asylum, but the court upheld his appeal under Article 8, which protects the right to private and family life.
 The applicant arrived in the UK with a fake ID in order to find illegal work.
 The court questioned the reliability of his testimony and the documents presented as evidence.
 However, this did not prevent the judge from drawing positive conclusions about the client’s family life.
 National Health Service (NHS) diagnosed his son with autism and the client acted in the child’s best interest to continue the diagnostic process.
 Sterling Law attorneys focused on the essence of our client’s case.

 During the hearing, it was stressed that the applicant’s son had serious developmental difficulties.
 The Law explained to the court that it is extremely important that parents attend diagnostic sessions with their child, otherwise they risk being left without treatment.
 For this reason, the applicant’s stay in the UK was justified.
 The lawyers have carried out a large study of the status of autistic people in Ukraine and found that this disorder is not met with understanding in Ukrainian society.
 The relevant evidence was presented in court.
 The judge concluded that the deportation of the applicant and his family would disrupt the diagnostic process, which hosts the NHS in the UK.